Case One (Terminated)

 Name: Uhuru Muigai Kenyatta

-Charges: Kenyatta is alleged to be indirect co-perpetrators of the crimes against humanity of murder, forcible transfer, rape, persecution, and other inhumane acts.
+Charges: Kenyatta was alleged to be indirect co-perpetrators of the crimes against humanity of murder, forcible transfer, rape, persecution, and other inhumane acts.

 The following overview looks at the cases in more detail.